SJU Ultimate Frisbee Club Constitution

 A quorum shall be present, and a 2/3 vote of the voting members shall decide upon removal.

 Section 6: Appeal of Removal of Officers

 To appeal the removal from office, an officer will have 2 weeks to submit a request for review.
 If done, the members of the club will meet with the officer in question and discuss the reason(s) for their removal.
 After the meeting if ½ the persons in attendance vote to keep the officer removed they will stay removed and will no longer be allowed to be an officer for the CSB/SJU Ultimate Frisbee Club.

 Section 1: Nomination Process

-A member of the Ultimate Frisbee Club may be nominated to be an officer if he/she nominates his/herself.
-They must do this at the end of the year when the official end of the year meeting takes place.
+A member of the Ultimate Frisbee Club may be nominated to be an officer if he nominates himself.
+This must be done at the end of the year when the official end of the year meeting takes place.